silverhammermba/superuser/extras/glossary.markdown

 Monitor
 : The screen of a computer, which displays images using pixels.

+Motherboard
+: Mobo
+: The computer component that all other components connect to.
+Includes the BIOS and allows different components to communicate.

 Nibble
 : Four bits.
 : Half of a byte.

+NIC
+: Network interface controller
+: The component of a computer dedicated to sending/receiving signals over a network.
+Often included as a part of the motherboard.

 Open Source
 : Used to describe software that is developed transparently in the public, often